 A. Respondent Population

 The range of potential respondents for a study varies by sampling approach.
 From what would be considered a random sample (RDD phone studies) to panel samples, response rates are generally better when potential respondents feel like the company, brand or group conducting the study is reputable and trustworthy.
 This is why it is important to use a quality sample provider.
-In the case of panel sample, a quality sample firm will have already established trust and a bond with potential respondents, generally leading to stronger response to your survey.
+In the case of a panel sample, a quality sample firm will have already established trust and a bond with potential respondents, generally leading to a stronger response to your survey.

 B. Study Invitation

 This is crucial for both online and offline methods.
 A good invite should not only motivate participation, but equally important, set clear and reasonable expectations for the requirements to complete the study (length of time for completing the survey, etc.).
-Remember that survey response rate is based on completed surveys; getting people to start the questionnaire, only to drop out results in lower response rate.
+Remember that the survey response rate is based on completed surveys; getting people to start the questionnaire only to drop out results in lower response rate.